Ka Touat, Laos Community Development Project

 The classrooms were much better situated to provide adequate lighting and this dramatically improved the learning environment.
 Additionally, adequate partitions now separated the classrooms effectively reducing the noise levels.

-Unfortunately, I was not able to attend the opening ceremony for my Laos community development project.
-However, a representative from Child’s Dream Foundation would be attending on both our behalves.
+Unfortunately, I was not able to attend the opening ceremony for this school project.
+However, a representative from the referring NGO would be attending on both our behalves.
 Typically, the opening ceremony is also attended by many students, their families, all the teachers and local administrative officials.